CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 This is because the height of a tree is log2 n, as at each level in a balanced tree, the amount of nodes is twice greater than the previous level, until we get the the bottom level, which has n/2 nodes.
-Inserting into an AVL tree requires searching for where to insert the tree, which means following down the height of the tree.
+Inserting into an AVL Tree requires searching for where to insert the tree, which means following down the height of the tree.
 The operations made to keep the tree balanced add O(1) time.
 We will see this in the empirical data and analysis.

-The space complexity of the AVL tree itself is O(n), as each value inserted into the tree always gets mapped to one node.
+The space complexity of the AVL Tree itself is O(n), as each value inserted into the tree always gets mapped to one node.
 This node struct has a value, a left pointer, a right pointer, and a height showing at which height of the tree it's at.
 We need this to perform the balancing.